Arithmetic statistics for the Fine Selmer group in Iwasawa theory: Statistics for local torsion primes

 \begin{theorem}[Greenberg] Let $E$ be an elliptic curve over $\Q$ without complex multiplication such that $\op{rank} E(\Q)=0$ and $\Sh(E/\Q)$ is finite.
 Then, for $100\%$ of primes $p$, the $p$-primary Selmer group $\op{Sel}_{p^\infty}(E/\Q_{\op{cyc}})$ has $\mu=0$ and $\lambda=0$.
 The set of primes $p$ at which either $\mu>0$ or $\lambda>0$ is contained in $\Pi_{an,E}\cup \mathfrak{S}$, where $\mathfrak{S}$ is the finite set of primes dividing $2\#\Sh(E/\Q) \prod_{\ell\neq p} c_\ell(E)$.
 Furthermore, the set of primes at which $\mu>0$ or $\lambda>0$ is infinite if and only if $\Pi_{an,E}$ is infinite. \end{theorem}

-At this point, a natural question arises.
 Recall that for $x>0$, the set $\Pi_{an, E}(x)$ is the subset of $\Pi_{an,E}$ consisting of primes $p\leq x$.
 There are results about the asymptotic growth of $\#\Pi_{an, E}(x)$ as a function in $x$.
-The conjecture of Lang and Trotter predicts that there is a constant $C\geq 0$ (depending on $E$ and independent of $p$) such that
+The conjecture of Lang and Trotter \cite{lang2006frobenius} predicts that there is a constant $C\geq 0$ (depending on $E$ and independent of $p$) such that

 This is only conjectural, in fact, the best known upper bound, due to V.~K.~Murty (see \cite{murty1997modular}) asserts that In \eqref{LTconj}, the constant $C$ may actually be $0$, and there are examples of elliptic curves $E$ such that the entire set of anomalous primes $\Pi_{an,E}$ is finite.
 Such elliptic curves are known as \emph{finitely anomalous curves}, and were studied by Ridgdill in her thesis \cite{ridgdill2010frequency}.
 In studying the fine Selmer group, anomalous primes no longer play a role since $\widetilde{E}(\F_p)$ is not a term in the Euler characteristic formula for the leading term of the characteristic element.
 Instead we turn our attention to local torsion primes.
 Let $E$ be an elliptic curve over $\Q$, and $p$ a prime number.
 Recall that where $\widehat{E(\Q_p)}$ is the $p$-adic completion of $E(\Q_p)$.
 The torsion subgroup $\op{Tors}_{\Z_p}D$ features in the numerator of \eqref{leading term}.
 The following conjecture on the distribution of local torsion primes is supported by heuristics. \begin{conjecture}[David-Weston] Let $E$ be an elliptic curve over $\Q$ without complex-multiplication.
 Then, the set of local torsion primes is finite. \end{conjecture} The following heuristic is taken from \cite[p.1]{davidweston2008}.
 Suppose $p$ is a local torsion prime, i.e., $E(\Q_p)[p]\neq 0$ such that $E$ has good reduction at $p$.
 This in particular implies that $E(\F_p)[p]\neq 0$.
 If $p\geq 7$, then it follows from the Weil bound that $a_p(E)=1$.
 On the other hand, $a_p(E)=1$ occurs with probability $\frac{1}{4\sqrt{p}}$.
-Given an elliptic curve $\widetilde{E}$ over $\F_p$ satisfying some additional conditions, $1$ out every $p$ lifts $E$ of $\widetilde{E}$ to $\Z_p$ has a local torsion point, see \cite[Corollary 3.5]{davidweston2008}.
+Given an elliptic curve $\widetilde{E}$ over $\F_p$ satisfying some additional conditions, $1$ out of every $p$ lifts $E$ of $\widetilde{E}$ to $\Z_p$ has a local torsion point, see \cite[Corollary 3.5]{davidweston2008}.
 The sum $\sum_n \frac{1}{4\sqrt{p}\cdot p}=\frac{1}{4}\sum_p p^{-3/2}$ is finite.

 On the other hand, Conjecture 1.2 in \cite{wuthrich2007iwasawa} states that the fine Selmer group $\Rfine{\Q_{\op{cyc}}}$ associated to an elliptic curve with $\op{rank} E(\Q)\leq 1$ is finite for all but finitely many primes $p$.
 More generally, the $\Z_p$-corank of $\Rfine{\Q_{\op{cyc}}}$ is expected to be equal to the $\Z_p$-corank of $\Rfine{\Q}$ for all but finitely many primes $p$.
 We state the conjecture slightly differently from its original formulation.